1. Walking is easy – and free!

 5. Walking is good for the environment

-Walking instead of taking the car or bus is a great way to reduce your carbon footprint and help protect the environment.
+Walking instead of taking the car is a great way to reduce your carbon footprint and help protect the environment.
 Many short car journeys – for instance to school or the local shops – are easily walkable.
 You'll save on fuel costs, cut down on pollution and enjoy some fresh air and exercise at the same time.
 What's not to like?

 Need some extra motivation?